yoav1870/E2E/README.md

 - **Mocking**: To isolate the testing environment from the production server, we use Jest mocks for external dependencies such as databases and middleware.
 - **Test Coverage**: Our tests cover successful operations and various error scenarios to ensure robust error handling.

-### Key Endpoint Tests

-- **User Authentication**: Tests for sign-in include checking for successful token generation with valid credentials, and handling of missing fields or incorrect password.
-- **User Registration**: Tests validate that only users with unique emails can register, required fields are checked, and the correct role and profession are stored.
-- **Report Management**: We verify that reports can be created, updated, and deleted correctly, ensuring that users can only manipulate reports they have submitted or been assigned to.

 ### How to Run Tests